TaTooKa/Erzahlspiel/docs/source/pages/optionalrules.rst

 Descriptor Tiers
 ----------------

 Descriptors could have different tiers that represent their power level, quality or intensity.
-This tiers have no mechanical effect on their own, but they can be used by the GM to compare between characters' Descriptors when :hoverxref:`asserting the odds <interpret-the-odds>` to choose which die the player must roll.
+These tiers have no mechanical effect on their own, but they can be used by the GM to compare between characters' Descriptors when :hoverxref:`asserting the odds <interpret-the-odds>` to choose which die the player must roll.

 +--------------+------------+---------------+------------+
 |  Type / Tier |   Minor    |    Moderate   |    Major   |